Boson

 Some bosons are elementary particles occupying a special role in particle physics, distinct from the role of fermions (which are sometimes described as the constituents of "ordinary matter").
-Certain elementary bosons (e.g. gluons) act as force carriers, which give rise to forces between other particles, while one (the Higgs boson) gives rise to the phenomenon of mass.
+Certain elementary bosons (e.g. gluons) act as force carriers, which give rise to forces between other particles, while one (the Higgs boson) contributes to the phenomenon of mass.
 Other bosons, such as mesons, are composite particles made up of smaller constituents.

-Outside the realm of particle physics, multiple identical composite bosons (in this context sometimes known as 'bose particles') behave at high densities or low temperatures in a characteristic manner described by Bose–Einstein statistics: for example a gas of helium-4 atoms condenses to becomes a superfluid at temperatures close to absolute zero.
-Similarly, superconductivity arises because some quasiparticles, such as Cooper pairs, behave in the same way.
+Outside the realm of particle physics, multiple identical composite bosons behave at high densities or low temperatures in a characteristic manner described by Bose–Einstein statistics: for example, a gas of helium-4 atoms becomes a superfluid at temperatures close to absolute zero.
+Similarly, superconductivity arises because some quasiparticles, such as Cooper pairs, behave in this characteristic manner.

 Name

-The name boson was coined by Paul Dirac to commemorate the contribution of Satyendra Nath Bose, an Indian physicist and professor of physics at the University of Calcutta and at the University of Dhaka, who developed, in conjunction with Albert Einstein, the theory characterising such particles, now known as Bose–Einstein statistics.
+The name boson was coined by Paul Dirac to commemorate the contribution of Satyendra Nath Bose, an Indian physicist.
+When Bose was a reader (later professor) at the University of Dhaka, Bengal (now in Bangladesh), he and Albert Einstein developed the theory characterising such particles, now known as Bose–Einstein statistics and Bose–Einstein condensate.